The Shahadah

 Before I go, I would like to remind you of how I look.
 I just want to make sure that you never forget.

 Sisters in Islam, this might seem silly.
 However, we need representation in the media.
-It's happens that I'm not a video person.
+It happens that I'm not a video person.
 Video would've been perfect.
 So full respect to the people of video.
 Anyway, I'll make sure to always paste this silhouette niqab picture whenever I can.

 So how did I discover this silhouette image?